 Jerseys grazing highly productive cool-season perennial pasture in Vermont.

 Photo courtesy USDA NRCS.

-In an era of high feed costs and uncertain milk prices, many dairy producers are looking to pasture to provide most of the dry matter for lactating dairy cows during the growing season.
-This publication addresses aspects of pasture production beginning with animal selection and forage resource assessment, grazing, facilities, reproduction and health, organic production and seasonal economics.
+In an era of high feed costs and uncertain milk prices, many dairy producers are using pasture to provide most if not all of the dry matter for lactating dairy cows during the growing season.
+This publication addresses aspects of pasture production beginning with animal selection and forage resource assessment, grazing, facilities, animal health, organic production, and seasonal economics.
 Included are extensive resources for further reading.